-Consultants in the recruitment business often need to conduct interviews with candidates in the evening, and as such they tend to finish work later than normal.
-To address this issue, we have designed our HR system to allow an ongoing and reassuring balance between work and private life by introducing a flexible working hours system that allows flexibility in the time that employees start and finish work on a given day, and thus curbs long working hours.
-Furthermore, we provide employees with an opportunity for mental and physical refreshment by encouraging them to take nine consecutive days of leave over the summer.
+Consultants in the recruitment business often need to conduct interviews with o in the evening, and as such they tend to finish work later than normal.
+To address we have designed our HR system to allow an ongoing and reassuring balance b work and private life by introducing a flexible working hours system that allows the time that employees start and finish work on a given day, and thus curbs lon hours.
+Furthermore, we provide employees with an opportunity for mental and refreshment by encouraging them to take nine consecutive days of leave over the